 Science Research

-“A typical day for me in Science Research is working on any assignments assigned by my teacher, doing my experiment in the laboratory, communicating with my teammates, and a lot of independent writing and reading,” sophomore Jocelyn Zheng mentions.
+“A typical day for me in Science Research is working on any assignments assigned by my teacher, doing my experiment in the laboratory, communicating with my teammates, and a lot of independent writing and reading,” sophomore Jocelyn Zheng said.

-Compared to only following a strict syllabus, students in the science research program have the ability to pursue their individual interests.
+Unlike following a strict syllabus, students in the science research program have the ability to pursue their individual interests.
 To an extent, they can follow their own pace.
 They have the freedom of creating and conducting their own experiments yet, this aspect comes with certain responsibilities.

 Certain students enjoy the increased responsibility due to having more educational freedom.
 On the other hand, others may consider it a bit of a hassle as increased responsibility also comes with the increase in workload.